A singular Yamabe problem on manifolds with solid cones: Introduction

+The second question is the case when $c_1$ and $c_2$ are not both negative.
+Although the case $c_1=0$ and $c_2 <0$ should be similar to the one when $c_1, c_2<0$, handled here, the situation when $c_1$ is positive should require more refined techniques as the behavior near the singular set is not a priori determined.
+We refer the reader to \cite{byde, mazzeo-pacard1, mazzeo-pacard2, mazzeo-pollack-uhlenbeck, mazzeo-smale, santos, schoen} for interesting results that could be extended to our setting.

 This paper is organized as follows.
-In Section \ref{155} we give precise definitions of the objects involved and discuss the model example, described above.
-In Section \ref{210} we state and prove our main result, Theorem \ref{209}.
-The Appendix contains the technical tools used in this paper.
+In Section \ref{155}, we give precise definitions of the objects involved and discuss further our model, namely, Example \ref{model:ex}.
+In Section \ref{210}, we state and prove our main result, Theorem \ref{209}.
+The Appendix contains some technical tools used in this paper.